liuzihe02/Meta-Portfolio-Method/README.md

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Any contributions are greatly appreciated!
-Don't forget to give the project a star, thanks!
+Don't forget to give the project a star, thank you!

 ## Contact